MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/rounded-corner.md

 When you install the NuGet package for WinUI 2.2 or later, new default styles are installed for both WinUI controls and platform controls.
 These styles are used automatically when you use WinUI 2.2 in your app; there is no further action you need to take to use the new styles.
 However, later in this article we show how to customize the rounded corners if you need to do so.

+> [!IMPORTANT]
+> Some controls are available both in the platform ([Windows.UI.Xaml.Controls](/uwp/api/windows.ui.xaml.controls)) and in WinUI ([Microsoft.UI.Xaml.Controls](/uwp/api/microsoft.ui.xaml.controls?view=winui-2.2)); for example, **TreeView** or **ColorPicker**.
+When you use WinUI in your app, you should use the WinUI version of the control.
+Corner rounding might be applied inconsistently in the platform version when used with WinUI.

 > **Important APIs**: [Control.CornerRadius property](/uwp/api/windows.ui.xaml.controls.control.cornerradius)

 ## Default control designs